What is an RWA token

 How RWA tokens differ from other tokens

-- Utility tokens provide access to platform services
+- Utility tokens provide access to services

-- Governance tokens allow participation in protocol governance
+- Governance tokens enable protocol governance

-- LP tokens represent liquidity pool shares
+- LP tokens represent liquidity positions

 RWA tokens are defined by the type of real-world asset they represent.

-How RWA tokens relate to the blockchain ecosystem
+Relation to the blockchain ecosystem

-RWA tokens are connected to:
+RWA tokens are closely connected to:

 - DeFi